MSoffar/ShopLifters--MobileNet-LSTM/README.md

   "height": 576
 }

-Installation and Usage
+Installation

+To get started with the project, follow these steps:

 	1. Clone the repository:

-git clone <repo-link>
+git clone www.github.com/MSoffar/ShopLifters--MobileNet-LSTM

-	2. Install the required dependencies:
+	2. Navigate to the project directory:

-pip install -r requirements.txt
+cd ShopLifters--MobileNet-LSTM

-	3. Run the main script for analysis:
+	3. Install the required dependencies

+Usage

+Once the dependencies are installed, you can run the video analysis script:

 python main.py

+This script will process the videos, extract metadata, and prepare the data for further analysis or model training.

 How It Works

-	•	Frame Extraction: The videos are processed frame by frame.
+	•	Frame Extraction: The videos are processed to extract individual frames for analysis.
-	•	Metadata Extraction: Collects and stores essential metadata like resolution and frame count.
+	•	Metadata Handling: Information such as frame count, resolution, and video duration are extracted from each video.
-	•	Behavior Classification: A machine learning model will be implemented to detect shoplifting based on video data.
+	•	Machine Learning: (Work in progress) A model will be trained to identify shoplifting behaviors based on frame data and other features.

 Future Work

-	•	Build and integrate a machine learning model for shoplifting detection.
+	•	Computer Vision Model: Develop and integrate a model for automatic shoplifting detection.
-	•	Optimize frame processing performance.
+	•	Performance Optimization: Improve the efficiency of video processing, particularly for larger datasets.
-	•	Expand dataset size to enhance model accuracy.
+	•	Dataset Expansion: Use a larger and more diverse dataset to improve the model’s accuracy.

-Feel free to make any changes or let me know if there’s anything else you’d like to add!
+Contributing

+Contributions are welcome!
+If you’d like to contribute to the project, please follow these steps:

+	1. Fork the repository.
+	2. Create a new branch for your feature or bugfix.
+	3. Commit your changes and push to your branch.
+	4. Submit a pull request with a detailed explanation of your changes.